punnalathomas/Data-processing-pipeline-in-AWS/README.md

 - This project was tested in AWS Learner Lab.
 - Existing IAM role (LabRole) is used because the learner lab did not allow creating a custom IAM role.
 - Lambda function processes text files only.
+- AWS does not tranfer files under the size of 128 KB with lifecycle policy.
+- Expiration deletation will be applied after 120 days.